SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

     ![Comparing TypeScript and JavaScript](assets/hellojs.png)

-## Exercise 11: Experiments with TypeScript - tsconfig.json
+## :rocket: Exercise 11: Experiments with TypeScript - tsconfig.json

 In the exercise above, we were relying on the TypeScript compiler's default behavior to compile your TypeScript source code.
 You can modify the TypeScript compiler options by adding a `tsconfig.json` file that defines the TypeScript [project settings](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) such as the [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) and the files that should be included.